DragonsOfDenver/vice-roll/README.md

 - 🌱 We made a DAO to receive gaming funds used for public good, online at https://snapshot.org/#/viceroll.eth/about

-- 🌱 We made a player's reward token that can be used for voting and rebasing
+- 🌱 We made a player's reward token that can be used for voting and rebasing $COPE

-- 🌱 We made our gaming contract to resolve player events and token rewards on-chain, online at https://viceroll.casino/
+- 🌱 We made our gaming contract to resolve player events and token rewards on-chain, online at https://sepolia.etherscan.io/address/0xf9CA920eBE7BA15DB6F69eeab56f86F7Bc506b6a

 - 🌱 Next steps for us: Expand our players reward infrastructure (more contrats, more games, more vices => virtures)

-- ⚡ Fun fact **3 of us are brand new to eth denver**
+- ⚡ Fun fact **3 of us are brand new to eth denver, and we are from 3 differnt countries**

-<h3 align="left">Connect with me:</h3>
+<h3 align="left">Connect with us:</h3>
 <p align="left">
 <a href="https://twitter.com/vice_roll" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="vice_roll" height="30" width="40" /></a>
 </p>